gambaman/ArcadeJoystickX4PlusSimonGame/README.md

 player must reproduce that order by pressing the buttons.
 As the game progresses, the number of buttons to be pressed increases.

-As in the original Simon game there are several skill levels.
+As in the original Simon says game there are several skill levels.
 The number of credits obtained when the game is won will depend on the selected skill level.

 ##  1.3 Features